 - Cameron Druyor is pursuing a PhD in Computational Engineering at the University of Tennessee, Chattanooga's SimCenter:National Center for Computational Engineering.

-- Bryan Gaither did a 2 year stint as a Research Associate in the Department of Physics and Astronomy at Johns Hopkins University and is now pursuing his M.S. in Physics at Fisk University in Nashville.
+- Bryan Gaither did a 2 year stint as a Research Associate in the Department of Physics and Astronomy at Johns Hopkins University but loved APSU so much that he had to come back.
+He is now the Laboratory and Equipment Manager in the Physics and Astronomy Department.

 - Jennifer Jones is pursuing an MA in Physics at Fisk University in Nashville.
 She is working on piezoelectric materials.